AlexKolokas/Simple-Letter-Crypt-Decrypt/README.md

 - NumberOfLetters= the number of letters each letter has in Greek language(based on his position ).
 But the Greek alphabet has 24 letters no 26 so the y and z they don't have a Greek letter so i spell them in Greek as they are.
-- letterPosition = The position of the letter in the alphabet -PositionOfL= if the number is bigger that 12 then his position became the position of L so 12.
+- letterPosition = The position of the letter in the alphabet
+- PositionOfL= if the number is bigger that 12 then his position became the position of L so 12.

 | English Letter| Greek Letter | Greek name |NumberOfLetters |letterPosition |
 | ------------- | ------------- |------------- |------------- |------------- |